lewislepton/tode/README.md

 BOOSH.
 YOU ARE READY!!! 👍

+# Bugs

+- [ ] a bug with using xml/tmx. seems to duplicate things if we have other maps in other states. gonna work on a fix. but it is usable 😅

 # Wanna Help?

 Im not killing myself about getting X or Y feature in, its all about having fun & making something nice in a time you want to.
 But if you would like to help, then by all means spooge commits all over me 😘